facesplit/boquet_project/README.md

 ## 🤖 Enabling Real AI Generation

 By default, the platform uses `AI_PROVIDER=mock`, so backend returns mock responses.
-To enable real generation:
+To enable real generation

 1. Run ComfyUI locally (see `ai/` and project instructions).
 2. Start or get access to an OpenAI-compatible LLM endpoint (vLLM, LM Studio, llama.cpp server, etc.).